mattjrumble/fencing-ELO-rankings/README.md

     Every event should have a weapon and download url.
     Event can optionally have a format to explicitly describe the file format at the download url, and any extra_info of interest about the event itself.

-2. TODO: Download the results from every event in competitions.json.
-Have a metafile for each event.
+2. For each event in competitions.json, download the raw results and write an associated metafile with all information about the event ('download_results.py').

+3. TODO: MATHS